 Buttermilk is a very unique dairy product in that it is a very healthy low-fat dairy product.
 It is also very easy to digest, since the probiotic lactic acid bacteria in the cultured yogurt have already started the work of digestion.

-For those who prefer a plant-based probiotic buttermilk, use a cultured yogurt of your choice and follow the same steps.
+For those who prefer a plant-based probiotic buttermilk, use a cultured plant-based yogurt of your choice and follow the same steps.

 Although Ayurvedic buttermilk is made from yogurt, the nature of the yogurt once transformed into takra is completely different.